abobija/esp-idf-rc522/README.md

 This repository contains ESP-IDF library for communication with MFRC522 RFID card reader, packaged as ESP-IDF component.
 Library supports SPI and I2C protocols.

-> [!NOTE]
-> Library currently supports only reading of UIDs of RFID tags, which is enough for most applications.
-Feel free to open PR if you want to implement read/write data to the cards.

 ## How to use

 Run the following command in your ESP-IDF project to install this component: